notaryavardhan/digital-literacy-project/report/project-report.md

 ---

 ## Task 2 Write-up
-For the digital portfolio task, I updated my GitHub and LinkedIn profiles and established a presence on HackerRank.
-GitHub serves as a technical repository for my code, while LinkedIn is used for professional networking within the B.Tech community.
+For the digital portfolio task, I updated my GitHub and LinkedIn profiles and established a presence on HackerRank, Kaggle, and Stack Overflow.
+GitHub serves as a technical repository for my code, while LinkedIn is used for professional networking.
+Kaggle and HackerRank allow me to practice data science and competitive programming, while Stack Overflow helps in troubleshooting and community learning.
 I plan to use these platforms over the next four years to document my academic projects and track internship opportunities.
-Maintaining a minimal and professional profile at this stage ensures a clean digital footprint before entering the job market.

 ---